Our shared vision: access for everyone

 The STAR Center will provide universal access to health resources.
-A state-of-the-art accessible facility will offer adaptive equipment with therapeutic assistance.
-Collaborative and programming partners will provide disease- and disability-specific programming, job training and transitional living skills, employment for those with disabilities, and clinical class experiences, internships, and employment.
+Assistive and adaptive technologies will be available outside of a medical or physical therapy setting.
+Further, collaborative and programming partners will provide disease- and disability-specific programming; job training and transitional living skills; employment for those with disabilities; and clinical class experiences, internships and employment.

 Closing the access gap enables existing community resources to be more effective and reduces budget strain for both public and private organizations.
 We can elevate quality of life for thousands of people with a dramatic effect on individual and social cost.

 When everyone has the resources to lead healthier lives, everyone benefits.

 The STAR Center model is designed to:

 - Create unprecedented universal access to physical and social activity

 - Reduce health risks from lack of movement

 - Minimize secondary health issues due to disability and inactivity